- Introduction

 What is a Trade Secret?

 A trade secret is confidential information used in business and gives a company a competitive advantage.
-This information can be any type of knowledge, process, formula, design, pattern, technique, or other information that is not generally known to the public but is kept secret by the company for its competitive advantage.
+This information can be any knowledge, process, formula, design, pattern, technique, or other information that is not generally known to the public but is kept secret by the company for its competitive advantage.

 What Kind of Secret Is a Trade Secret?

 Suppose you are a company that provides products or services with unique features.
-To guarantee your income and protect your special product or service from your competitors, you’d better keep the feature that makes your work exceptional a secret.
+To guarantee your income and protect your particular product or service from your competitors, you’d better keep the feature that makes your work exceptional a secret.
 No matter if it’s a new formula or a special recipe.

 How can Information Qualify for Trade Secret Protection?